kellyjadams/data-analytics-resources/README.md

 ## Data Analytics Resources

 Below are the best resources I've found related to data analytics whether it's learning new skills, hosting a portfolio, or get inspiration from creators.
+Most of these are related to data analytics but since there's so much overlap between data disciplines there are a few on data science or data engineering.

 ### Contributing
 Feel free to contribute to this list by adding links you've found helpful.
 Submit a Pull Request (PR) with your suggestions.